pksilen/vitja-service/README.md

 TODO NEXT RELEASE:
+- Kafka sendTo integration tests, create topic name with uuid postfix, use that and delete topic at end of testing
+- Redis sendTo integeration tests, create db/topic name with uuid postfix, use that and delete topic at end of testing
 - mysql2 distributed tracing
 - remote service calls can have rollback action and commit action
   - Deletes can move stuff to shadow table and in commit clear from shadow table and do delete